 How many meals should you be eating?

-I would say the ideal way to lose fat, or gain muscle is to eat small but frequent meals.
+The general ideal way to lose fat, or gain muscle is to eat small but frequent meals.
+This is not the only way though.
 So anywhere between four and six meals/snacks a day.
 A meal every three to four hours.
-I have covered this topic in a previous post with the reasons why I feel frequent meals are better, so it would be a good idea to recap on that.
-You can check it out here, Healthy eating – How many meals a day?
+This has been covered in a previous article, Healthy eating – How many meals a day?

 What should you be eating?